gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ### Load Balancer Good to Know

-- Load Balancers can scale but no instantaneously -- contact AWS for a "warm-up"
+- Load Balancers can scale but not instantaneously -- contact AWS for a "warm-up"
 - Troubleshooting:
-  - `4xx` errors are client induced errors
+  - A `4xx` error code indicates that the error was caused by the user (e.g., bad request)
-  - `5xx` errors are application induced errors
+  - A `5xx` error tells the user that they did everything correctly and it's the **server** itself who caused the problem
-  - Load Balancer Error `503` means that LB is at capacity or no registered targets
+  - Load Balancer Error `503` means that **LB is at capacity or no registered targets**
-  - If the LB can't connec to your application, check your security groups!
+  - **If the LB can't connect to your application, check your security groups!**
 - Monitoring:
   - ELB access logs will log all access requests (so you can debug per request)
   - CloudWatch Metrics will give you aggregate statistics (e.g., connection counts)